Answers to commonly asked questions:

 Is Tantra a sexual practice?
 Can we do tantric massage or orgasm control?

-What you are likely referring to is the Western idea of Tantra; I neither practice nor teach what could loosely be called sexual tantra.
+What you are likely referring to is the Western idea of Tantra; I do not teach this.
 There are many practitioners in New York who offer massage work and sensual practices.

 What are the benefits of having a teacher?
 Why have one?

-The benefits of having a teacher are to be presented with options which will activate your own opening into self-knowledge and compassion, and also to receive the intuitions and sometimes healing energy of that teacher.
+The benefits of having a teacher are the presentation of options which can activate your own opening into self-knowledge and compassion, and also to receive the intuitions and sometimes healing energy of that teacher.

 "Meditation is one of the greatest arts in life- perhaps the greatest, and one cannot possibly learn it from anybody, that is the beauty of it.
 It has no technique and therefore no authority.
 When you learn about yourself, watch yourself, watch the way you walk, how you eat, what you say, the gossip, the hate, the jealousy- if you are aware of all that in yourself, without any choice, that is part of meditation."